geeky-may/Machine-Failure-Prediction-using-ML/README.md

-# 🛠️ Machine Failure Prediction using Machine Learning
+# 🛠️ Machine Failure Prediction using ML

 This project implements a machine learning-based predictive maintenance system to detect and classify machine failures using sensor data.
 Multiple classification models are trained and evaluated, and the best-performing model is selected based on performance metrics.